TatianaMolina-CV/tatianamolina-cv.github.io/README.md

 Location: Maidenhead, UK

 ## Career highlights
-I am an Operations Leader with 20 years of experience driving **international growth and business transformation** across software and technology companies.
+I am an Operations Leader Operations leader with 20 years of experience building **scalable operations and GTM systems for SaaS and technology companies**.
+I specialise in practical transformation for high-growth and PE-backed businesses, with particular strengths in revenue operations, data-informed decision making and customer success.
-Focused on impact that truly matters, I know how to **get things done**.
-Experienced in leading multinational teams and managing large-scale programmes, I combine hands-on expertise in **modern GTM and workplace technology** with pragmatic ownership of data and analytics.

-I believe in a **people-first approach** and always work to build cultures that embrace innovation, accountability, and execution excellence.
-I’m also loyal, endlessly curious about my craft, and energised by both mentoring others and learning from those around me.
+I’ve led multinational teams and built cultures that value innovation, accountability and execution excellence.
+I’m naturally curious, committed and genuinely enjoy mentoring others as much as learning from them.

-Finally, I have deep expertise supporting companies undergoing **ownership changes or private equity investment**, with a strong understanding of the required pace of execution and reporting demands.
+I also bring deep experience supporting organisations through **ownership changes and private equity investment**, with a solid understanding of the required pace, reporting expectations and cross-functional alignment.

 *Currently on a planned career break to support family projects, I am open to senior operations roles in the UK or remote starting from January 2026.*

-## Skills:
+## Skills and Focus areas:
 - Scalable operations design & digital transformation (including AI adoption)
 - People-first leadership & cross-cultural collaboration
 - Strategic planning and change management